Quantenzitrone/Quantenzitrone/README.md

-- 👋 Hi, I’m @Quantenzitrone
+- Hi 👋
-- I moved my stuff over to [codeberg](https://codeberg.org/quantenzitrone), which contrary to Github is
+- I moved my stuff over to [Codeberg](https://codeberg.org/quantenzitrone), which contrary to GitHub is
-    - Open Source (Gitea)
+    - Free and Open Source (Forgejo)
     - Non-Profit
     - Not owned by Microsoft